-Students are required to take the AS psychology examination in May.
-Although the result and grade they receive does not count towards their final A level grade it is a benefit to see how well the students are progressing in the subject.

-Psychology A level is a linear A level and is 100% exam based at the end of the two academic years.

-There are three 2-hour exams at the end of the course year.
-All exams contain a mix of multiple choice, short answer and extended writing questions.

-Additionally, regular internal assessments will take place through out the year.

-You will develop skills valued by higher education and employers, including critical analysis, independent thinking and research.
-Knowledge of psychology would be useful in many careers, for instance medicine, education, probation work or human resources.
-To become a psychologist you will need a good psychology degree followed by postgraduate training in areas such as clinical, educational, or forensic psychology.
+A degree in Psychology does not require you to have studied Psychology A level.
+However, many courses ask for a science subjject, of which Psychology is one.
+A level Psychology will provide you with the skills required of an undergraduate - an inquiring mind and the ability to use scientific research findings to support and challenge various claims about why people behave the way that they do.
+The A level course demonstrates a broad range of skills from essay writing and critical thinking to data handling and statistics.
+Achieving an A level in Psychology indicates that you are numerate and literate as well as being able to engage in scientific enquiry.
+Further information:

-Ms M O'Brien - Head of psychology Melanie.Obrien@Walthamstow-Academy.Org

-Sociology A Level

-Entry Requirements: GCSE Grade 6 in English Literature and Language

-The A Level Sociology syllabus includes a variety of topics which will be studied over the two year course:

-Paper 1 Education with Theory and Methods:

-Education- What role does education play in our society?
+Ms M. OBrien - Head of psychology Melanie.Obrien@walthamstow-academy.org Sociology A Level Exam Board: AQA Entry Requirements: GCSE Grade 6 in English Literature and Language Subject Content The A Level Sociology syllabus includes a variety of topics which will be studied over the two year course: Paper 1 Education with Theory and Methods: Education- What role does education play in our society?
 Why do some social groups do better than others?
 Methods in Context- What research methods are appropriate for researching education?
 Theory and Methods- How can Sociologists make sense of the world around them?
 What methods can they use to research their ideas?
 Paper 2 Topics in Sociology:

 Families and Households- How does society affect family relationships and why have these relationships changed over time?
-Beliefs in Society - Is religion important in modern society?

-Paper 3 Crime and Deviance with Theory and Methods:

-Crime and Deviance - What affects whether people commit crime and how are criminals treated by the state?

-Theory and Methods - What methods should Sociologists use to research crime and other social issues in society?

-Year 13: There will be 3 exam papers in the summer of Year 13.
+Beliefs in Society- Is religion important in modern society?
+Paper 3 Crime and Deviance with Theory and Methods: Crime and Deviance- What affects whether people commit crime and how are criminals treated by the state?
+Theory and Methods- What methods should Sociologists use to research crime and other social issues in society?
+Assessments Year 13: There will be 3 exam papers in the summer of Year 13.
 Each exam paper will be two hours long and is worth a third of the final grade.
 Paper 1 and Paper 3 will contain a mixture of short and long answer questions, while Paper 2 will contain extended writing tasks.

+Skills gained and enrichment opportunities:

 Students will be able to develop writing and analytical skills which are required when progressing to university.
 Students will also have the opportunity to develop their independent learning skills as well as working with others and developing their communication skills by taking part in group discussions.
-Students will be able to take part in conferences and visits applicable to the course.
+Students will be able to take part in conferences and visits applicable to

+Progression/career opportunities:

 Students will be able to progress onto a number of university courses and career opportunities including: social work, teaching and research, the Police Force.
+Further information: